The simple answer is as hot as your oven will go!

 Remember, the best temperature to cook your homemade pizza and how long it will take is something you’ll have to figure out on your own.
 But hopefully I’ve got you on the right track, and saved you a lot of time and effort in the long run.

 If you fancy diving in at the deep end, check out my authentic Neapolitan pizza recipe here.
+This recipe is slightly more challenging but it’s still not too difficult, and it’s really fun!

 There’s no time like the present, for amazing pizza!
 Let’s get mixing!